 The written assignment has to demonstrate that the applicant has in-depth know-how in the Requirements Engineering field.

 The oral examination is a face-to-face meeting or a video conference at a dedicated place.
 It takes 90 minutes and comprises three parts:

 Case (30 minutes after 2 hours preparation time).

 The candidate has to present his/her suggestions and thoughts on a given case.

-Candidates interested in taking the CPRE Expert Level exam, please contact us at email@example.com to hand in your application and proof of prerequisites (as one single .pdf file), or any related questions.
+Candidates interested in taking the CPRE Expert Level exam, please contact us at firstname.lastname@example.org to submit your application and proof of prerequisites (as one single .pdf file), or any related questions.
 We are happy to assist you from a smooth start to a successful finish.

 The exam procedure consists of three parts: written application, written assignment, and oral exam.
 For further details about the exam regulations, please take a look at our dedicated section for exam procedures.